arkency/react_flux_alt_immutable_todolist/README.md

 We're preparing something big for you.
 Since we love teaching React.js, we decided to create a whole new initiative called React Kung Fu.

 If you want to learn React in a simple way, seek no further.
-[Subscribe to our newsletter](http://arkency.us5.list-manage.com/subscribe?u=1bb42b52984bfa86e2ce35215&id=71db9e1b5a) and stay tuned for exclusive learning materials and content.
+[Subscribe to our newsletter](http://arkency.us5.list-manage.com/subscribe?u=1bb42b52984bfa86e2ce35215&id=71db9e1b5a), [read our blog](http://reactkungfu.com) and stay tuned for exclusive learning materials and content.

 ## License